Ir. M. Geense

 - how much money was lost because of each bottleneck.

-Garrison, R. H., P. E. Noreen, 'Managerial Accounting', Irwin McGraw Hill,
+- Garrison, R. H., and P. E. Noreen, 'Managerial Accounting', Irwin McGraw Hill,

 - Horngren, C. T. and G. Foster, 'Cost Accounting, A Managerial Emphasis',